 - First, configure your DEBC as Normally Closed (preferred) or Normally Open using Dipswitch 2.

-- If your DEBC is configured as Normally Closed, run wire from the "NC" and "Common" terminals of any of the three "Output" sections available on the EBDK.
+- If your DEBC is configured as Normally Closed, run wire from the "NC" (Closed in Emergency) and "Common" terminals of any of the three "Output" sections available on the EBDK.

-- If your DEBC is configured as Normally Open, run wire from the "NO" and "Common" terminals instead.
+- If your DEBC is configured as Normally Open, run wire from the "NO" (Open in Emergency) and "Common" terminals instead.

 - Since the EBDK generates a maintained dry contact, land those wires on the "V out" and "In" terminals of the DEBC.